Dhanush-Raj1/Data-Science-Salary-Project/README.md

 ## 5. Productionization:
    - In the final step, to productionize the model I build a flask API endpoint (application) using the flask module.
-   - The app takes in a request with a list of values of a job posting and returns the estimated salary.v
+   - The app takes in a request with a list of values of a job posting and returns the estimated salary.
    - For simplicity the app was hosted on a local webserver.

 <br>